Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \mathcal{O}\left(\frac{1}{f}\Delta\phi\right) = \mathcal{O}\left(\frac{1}{f}\frac{\Delta p}{\rho L^2}\right) = 10^{-5}\:\frac{1}{\text{s}}. \end{align} \]

-The term of the $\beta $effect has a magnitude of $10^{-6}$ 1/s in mid-latitudes.
-Therefore, a common approximation in the extratropics is to approximate the vorticity by the geostrophic vorticity and to neglect the term of the beta effect.
+The term of the $\beta$-effect has an order of magnitude of $10^{-6}$ 1/s in mid-latitudes.
+Therefore, a common approximation in the extratropics is to approximate the vorticity by the geostrophic vorticity and to neglect the term of the $\beta$-effect.

 \[ \begin{align} \frac{\partial\zeta}{\partial t} &= -v\beta - \left(f + \zeta\right)\nabla\cdot\mathbf{v}_h - \mathbf{v}_h\cdot\nabla\zeta. \end{align} \]